 I responded, “You realize that probably 95 percent of Americans will never see a bald eagle in the wild?”
 Having lived in Juneau for more than 20 years, I suspect it’s easy for her to take the spirited, white-headed, cocoa-colored eagle for granted.

-After two summers in Southeast Alaska, I am still enamored with bald eagles even though I see many every day.
-I have observed as many as a dozen eagles perched in a 200-foot tall western hemlock, a lone sentinel perched on a street light along Egan Highway, a mated pair seemingly snuggling atop a power pole.
+After six summers in Southeast Alaska, I am still enamored with bald eagles even though I see many every day.
+I have observed as many as a dozen eagles perched in a 200-foot-tall western hemlock, a lone sentinel perched on a streetlight along Egan Highway, a mated pair seemingly snuggling atop a power pole.
 I particularly enjoy watching eagles soar above the Gastineau Channel looking to snag fish that venture too close to the water’s surface.